antaldaniel/dataandlyrics/content/project/music-observatory/index.md

 summary = "Collaborative reproducible research in the music industry"

 # Tags: can be used for filtering projects.
-tags = ["ceemid", "surveys", "music-industry", "observatory", "reprodubile-research"]
+tags = ["ceemid", "surveys", "music-industry", "observatory", "reproducible-research"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""